Annette (film): Release

 Annette debuted at the Cannes Film Festival on 6 July 2021. and was released in France the same day by UGC Distribution.

 The film was given a limited North American theatrical release on 6 August 2021 before digital streaming on Amazon Prime Video on 20 August 2021.

 In June 2021, the film's UK and Ireland distribution rights were acquired by the streaming service MUBI.
 It was also selected in the 'Gala Presentation' section of 26th Busan International Film Festival.

 Reception

-The review aggregator website Rotten Tomatoes reports an approval rating of 71% based on 262 reviews, and an average rating of 6.7/10.
-The website's critics consensus reads, "A dreamy, delicate dance between farce and fantasia, Annette is a magnificently ludicrous rock opera whose experimental approach to its emotional extremes is an ambitious, if not peculiar, return for director Leos Carax."
+The review aggregator website Rotten Tomatoes reports an approval rating of 71% based on 270 reviews, and an average rating of 6.7/10.
+The website's critics consensus reads, "Annettes experimental approach to its emotional extremes marks an ambitious, if not peculiar, return for director Leos Carax."
 On Metacritic, the film has a weighted average score of 67 out of 100, based on 51 critics, indicating "generally favorable reviews".
+Annette was a NYT Critics' Pick; reviewer A. O. Scott described it as a "highly cerebral, formally complex film about unbridled emotion" that "masters its own paradoxes. [...]
+A work of art propelled by a skepticism about where art comes from and why we value it the way we do.
+A fantastical film that attacks some of our culture’s most cherished fantasies.
+Utterly unreal and completely truthful."

+In June 2025, IndieWire ranked the film at number 81 on its list of "The 100 Best Movies of the 2020s (So Far)," while filmmaker John Waters cited it as among his favorites of the 21st century.